pshyong/Shibainu/doc/sprint 0/team.md

 		Things Not to Commit (Will all be included in .gitignore):
 			- temporary files (e.g. .swp)
 			- IDE specific files (e.g. .idea/)
-			- Any test files that is for personal testes and not group/project tests Content of log messages:
+			- Any test files that are for personal tests and not for group/project tests Content of log messages:
 			- Must include the features implemented/fixed
-			- Must follow the 7 rules of a great Git commit message from (here)[https://chris.beams.io/posts/git-commit/]
+			- Must follow "The seven rules of a great Git commit message" from (here)[https://chris.beams.io/posts/git-commit/]
 			- In addition to the great git commit messages, we must also include the JIRA ticket number with the following format: [Issue #] Commit Message
-		- For every new feature and/or bug fixes, we must submit it as a pull request, and at least two of us will review the changes before merging to the master branch
+		- For every new feature and/or bug fixes, we must submit it as a pull request, and then at least two of us will review the changes before merging to the master branch
-		- Everything will need to be done on a branch, no one should commit to master.
-If someone commit to master, we are forced to roll back to previous commits and branch off.
+		- Everything will need to be done on a seperate branch, no one should commit to master.
+If someone commits to master, we are forced to roll back to previous commits and branch off.

-	Roles and Division: We need to understand what each other's good at first, ideally we will want a team leader.
+	Roles and Division: We need to understand what each other is good at first, ideally we will want a team leader.

 	Submitting deliverables: Daniel and Patrick will check at the very least.
 Ideally we should all review anything that gets submitted as the final sprint deliverable.
-Submission should be ready at least 24 hours before the deadline to allow for any last minute revisions.
+Submissions should be ready at least 24 hours before the deadline to allow for any last minute revisions.

-	Contigency Planning: We need to make sure each member has a good documentation so we can pick up the work if anyone drops for any reason.
-We will discuss any missed meetings or tasks at scrums and retrospective to document causes and potential solutions.
-ALWASYS REFERENCE your work!
+	Contingency Planning: We need to make sure each member has a good documentation so we can pick up the work if anyone drops the class for any reason.
+We will discuss any missed meetings or tasks at scrum meetings and retrospective to document causes and potential solutions.
+ALWAYS REFERENCE your work!
 Ask each other for help if you're stuck.